 But, there’s more to Process Street than just that.
 Watch this intro video to find out what I mean:

-Not only can you create a process template, and run individual checklists from this template every time you need to complete the process, but you can customize it using these extra features:
+You can create a process template, run individual workflow runs every time you need to complete the process, and customize it using these features:

 You can assign tasks, get approval, enforce an order that the tasks need to be completed in, and connect your workflow to thousands of apps via Zapier, webhooks, or API integration.